bablokb/circuitpython-iperf/README.md

 CircuitPython-Library supporting the iperf Protocol
 ===================================================

-**Work in progress**

 This is a port of Damian George's version downloaded from
 <https://pypi.org/project/uiperf3/>.

-The interface for the client is likely to change a bit to allow more tweaking of parameters.
-Currently only tested on a Pico-W.

 See `examples/`-directory for a server and client program.